armysarge/pdf-knowledge-assistant/README.md

 - `GET /status` - Check if the knowledge base is ready
 - `POST /process-pdfs` - Process PDFs in the background
+- `GET /api/chat-stream` - Stream a response to your query (GET method)
-- `POST /query` - Ask a question about your documents
+- `POST /api/chat-stream` - Stream a response to your query (POST method)
+- `GET /test-stream` - Test the streaming functionality

 Command-line options:
 - `--host`: Host address to bind the API server (default: 0.0.0.0)